datalad-handbook/book/docs/basics/101-133-containersrun.rst

 the information about the container is shared together with the dataset.
 How cool is that?

-If you are interested in more, you can read about another example of :command:`datalad containers-run` in the usecase :ref:`usecase_reproduce_neuroimg`.

 .. only:: adminmode

     Add a tag at the section end.